CMSgov/ab2d-website/onboarding.md

 ### Get production credentials

 The Attestor will receive an email with production credentials to share with their ADOS.
-Production credentials are Personally Identifiable Information (PII) that allow the ADOS to <a href="https://docs.google.com/document/d/1tYsg4ajj093fOtadzkfcm-FXPsBv8UeNqYL3MjwmJLI/edit?usp=sharing">get a bearer token</a> and <a href="https://docs.google.com/document/d/1aerA_DVxZd3sYY0Em5MlcewNtRrhULhU1YBwbz9WcG4/edit?usp=sharing">access production claims data</a>.
+Production credentials are Personally Identifiable Information (PII) that allow the ADOS to [get a bearer token]({% link how-to-get-a-bearer-token.md %}) and [access production claims data]({% link how-to-access-production-claims-data.md %}).

-If you have questions or need help, visit [Support]({% link support.md %}) or contact the AB2D team at <a href="mailto:ab2d@cms.hhs.gov">ab2d@cms.hhs.gov</a>.
+If you have questions or need help, visit [Support]({% link support.md %}) or contact the AB2D team at [ab2d@cms.hhs.gov](mailto:ab2d@cms.hhs.gov).